-Around this time last year, Penrith’s quiet Woodriff Street mall became a late-night destination.
+In December 2018, Penrith’s quiet Woodriff Street mall became a late-night destination.
 The newcomer was Allan Grammar – a plush wine bar from Sophia and Aaron Bernecki who, years ago, had opened Henri Marc cafe, also in Penrith.

 In 2015 the chefs told us they decided to take the leap because they were tired of making the trek into the city for good coffee and food.
 “We thought, we could do this,” co-owner Sophia said.
 They sure could, and they’ve done it again with Allan Grammar.

-The sophisticated bar – which celebrates its first birthday on December 5 – has a focus on small-batch producers, inventive cocktails and modern-Mediterranean snacks and, over the past 12 months, has not only set the standard for Penrith, but for greater Western Sydney.
+The sophisticated bar – which celebrated its first birthday on December 5 – has a focus on small-batch producers, inventive cocktails and modern-Mediterranean snacks and, over the past 12 months, has not only set the standard for Penrith, but for greater Western Sydney.

 Sophia and Aaron tell us they weren’t thinking that ambitiously when they opened – they just wanted somewhere in the ‘Rith to drink the kind of drinks they like.
 To do that, they brought in sommelier Seamus Brandt from Bennelong (the Sydney Opera House fine diner) to build a far-reaching wine list, and Timothy Man (ex-Bellevue) to run the bar and the cocktail list.
 There are plenty of vinos by the glass, and a nice mix of local and international and minimum-intervention options, with Sparrow & Vine available on tap (it makes very drinkable wine in South Australia, and also in small quantities in a warehouse in Marrickville).